Serpikmin/Archipelago-DragonWarrior/README.md

 ## What does randomization do to this game?

-By default, only chests and their contents are randomized into the multiworld.
+By default, chests and their contents are randomized into the multiworld.
+There are also two checks associated with rescuing and returning Princess Gwaelin.
 Additional -sanity options exist to randomize search spots, level-ups, and equipment shops.
 Magic Key Vendors no longer sell them, instead, a single unbreakable Magic Key is shuffled into the multiworld as a progression item.

 ## What is the goal of Dragon Warrior when randomized?